marsgroves/CYBERSECURITY/README.md

 Welcome to my unofficial Cybersecurity portfolio under construction.

 # Who Am I?
+Hello!
+I am Mars Groves.
+I am an Asian-American nonbinary (he/she him/her) member of the LGBTQIA community who is a strong BIPOC ally who currently resides in the Orange County area of Southern California.

-I am a Cybersecurity Specialist from Orange County, California.
-I graduated from UC Irvine's Cybersecurity Boot Camp in the winter of 2021, and I am currently in the process of earning my Bachelor's Degree in Cybersecurity.
+I am a Cybersecurity Specialist.
+I recently graduated from UC Irvine's Cybersecurity Boot Camp in the winter of 2021, and I am currently in the process of earning my Bachelor's Degree in Cybersecurity.
+I am also studying for the Security+ exam that I have scheduled to take in late April.

 My background entails several years of combined experience in healthcare as a licensed registered respiratory therapist (RRT), and account management for a corporation that served as a middleman between life insurance companies and medical care facilities, not limited to private practices and hospitals.
 I have great understanding of HIPAA laws and the importance of protecting sensitive PII and data.
 I have a mentality that enjoys serving the public for the greater good, and that includes protecting their sensitive data and privacy.